wuhan2020/Hackathon/README_EN.md

 * From February 29th to March 4th, the online "Lightning Speech", participants freely sign up, introduce ideas through a 3-minute passionate speech, and recruit teammates.
 * On March 5th at 17:00, the deadline for registration of the team and entries.
 The wuhan2020 community will invite qualified teams to enter the preliminary round the next day before 23:59 on the day of the start.
 * Observation team can speak freely, choose contestants according to preferences, and communicate with them
+* **Deadline of organizing teams and project submission: 5pm, Mar 5th 2020 Beijing Time**
+* **wuhan2020 Community will invite eligible teams to attend the preliminary competition in March 6th**

 #### During the preliminary round: